sql-machine-learning/elasticdl/docs/benchmark/allreduce/report.md

 ## The Dependency on Elastic Horovod

-To enable elastic scheduling of synchronous distributed SGD training jobs, we need a fault-tolerable AllReduce all.
+To enable elastic scheduling of synchronous distributed SGD training jobs, we need a fault-tolerable AllReduce.
 The requirement on fault-tolerance prohibits classical implementations of AllReduce provided by MPI.
 After a survey, we chose the one from Elastic Horovod released in v0.20.0.